hirohiro-sys/hirohiro-sys/README.md

 # 🧑‍💻Self-Introduction

 ⚡️I am currently studying AI and software development at a university in  Korea!
 In my daily routine, I work on app development using Python (Django) and play in competitive programming!
-I recently created a small university bulletin board application using Django↓.
+I recently created a small university bulletin board application using Django as a mini_product↓.

 | KEY | VALUE |